core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Other specifications define a number of ways for rekeying OSCORE, which are summarized below.

 * The two peers can run the procedure defined in {{Section B.2 of RFC8613}}.
-That is, the two peers exchange three or four messages that are protected with temporary Security Contexts, thus adding randomness to the ID Context.
+That is, the two peers exchange three or four messages that are protected with temporary Security Contexts, thus adding randomness to the OSCORE ID Context.

    As a result, the two peers establish a new OSCORE Security Context with new ID Context, Sender Key, and Recipient Key, while keeping the same OSCORE Master Secret and OSCORE Master Salt from the old OSCORE Security Context.